No767/Kumiko/Community/getting-started-guide.md

     && wget -O docker-compose.yml https://raw.githubusercontent.com/No767/Rin/master/docker-compose-example.yml
     ```

-2. Rename the `docker-compose-example.yml` file to `docker-compose.yml` and the `.env-docker-example` file to `.env`.

-3. Go ahead and get the access tokens and/or API keys for some of the APIs.
+2. Go ahead and get the access tokens and/or API keys for some of the APIs.
 Here's a list of the services that require API Keys or Access Tokens
     - [Blue Alliance](https://www.thebluealliance.com/apidocs)
     - [Discord.bots.gg](https://discord.bots.gg/) (probably will have to log in first)
     - [FIRST FRC](https://frc-events.firstinspires.org/services/API)